airpair/your-code-sucks-travis-and-scrutinizer-ftw/post.md

 There's different ways of triggering a build.

 * Pushing to the repo
-* Adding a pull request to the main repo
+* Adding a pull request (PR) to the main repo
 * You can also re-run a job, but I could never find a case for it though.
-Seems like this would only be used occasionally (i.e. intermittent network problems with external dependencies).
+Seems like this would only be used occasionally (e.g. intermittent network problems with external dependencies).

 ### Go green or Go Home